WPIRoboticsEngineering/ZenRobotBuildKit/README.md

 # ZenRobotBuildKit
-Zen robotics build kit is a less vexing build system.
+Zen robotics build kit is a robot build system.